 The damage is two-stage:

-OneNote Desktop may refuse to open the damaged sections entirely, reporting them as “misplaced sections.”
+OneNote Desktop may refuse to open the damaged sections entirely.
 OneNote for the Web can sometimes still render partial content, which means users may not notice the damage immediately - they just keep editing on top of a corrupted binary.

 Here’s the critical insight that makes recovery possible: normal OneNote editing never creates SharePoint version history.